Skip to content

 Final Verdict

-For an optimal video editing experience, I would suggest you choosing at least 1 TB SSD.
-But, if you are a professional or a regular video editing who tends to store videos along, this storage space might not be enough for you.
+For an optimal video editing experience, I would suggest you choose at least 1 TB SSD.
+But, if you are a professional or a regular video editor who tends to store videos alone, this storage space might not be enough for you.

 So, make sure to have an HDD for raw data storage.